prebid/prebid.github.io/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.md

 - DEAL can be a dealID or a wildcard (*)
 - ADJTYPE can be 'multiplier', 'cpm' or 'static'
 - ADJVALUE is a float value.
 See the table below for more details.
+- CURRENCY is a 3 character currency code, e.g. "EUR".
+This is required for some ADJTYPEs.

 Note that the specific adjustments are after the deal level and are an array of adjustments.
 Most commonly there will be only one entry in the array, but allowing it to have multiple entries can meet some advanced adjustment use cases.
 The next couple of sections provide detail on the input values.